hanchoong-redis/redisvl-semantic-routing-benchmarking/README.md

 This project aims to evaluate Redis for text classification, using the same benchmarks and metrics used by [Cunha et al](https://arxiv.org/pdf/2504.01930).

+## Method

+Semantic Routing involves processing texts into vectors, then applying a KNN style classification with aggregations.
+It relies on an embedding model and fast vector search mechanisms, which is Redis' forte.

+The results obtained below are acquired using [The Semantic Router](https://github.com/redis/redis-vl-python/tree/main/redisvl) of the RedisVL project.

+## Considerations

+Further optimizations may be applied with more advanced search algorithms - This project provides one option that allows for such experimentation.

+When comparing with SLMs and LLMs, take note that those models were finetuned on the datasets before classification was applied.
+Semantic Routing is cheaper and faster than training and applying a fully-fledged language model.
+It requires only access to an embedding service.

+Speed wise, it is comparable to traditional methods, while exceeding their performance.

+## Modifications made to RedisVL

-In order to process bulk classifications in order of thousands to hundreds of thousands, minor modifications are made to RedisVL classes.
+In order to process bulk classifications at speed, minor modifications are made to RedisVL classes.

 These include:
 1. Passing lower dimensions and higher batch-sizes to the OpenAIVectorizer